 The Texas Lottery understands that the introduction of new technology for use with lottery games is a sensitive topic with many members of the public and is very mindful that the Texas Legislature provides the policy framework to administer the lottery.
-Therefore, the Texas Lottery strongly believes that any questions regarding the sale of lottery tickets via the internet are policy decisions to be determined by the Texas Legislature.
+Therefore, the Texas Lottery understands that any questions regarding the sale of lottery tickets via the internet are policy decisions to be determined by the Texas Legislature.
 Licensed Texas Lottery retailers are the only source for purchase of Texas Lottery tickets, and those tickets must be purchased in-person at a licensed retailer location using one of the approved methods of play.

 That said, the Texas Lottery does engage its players directly through an opt-in email or text messaging program that provides winning numbers, current estimated jackpot alerts, scratch ticket information and general news and alerts.
 The Texas Lottery also developed and launched a mobile application in September 2016 to increase the public's access to Texas Lottery game information and player support services.
+As of December 2017, there were over 639,000 current installs of the app on Apple and Android devices.

 Draw game players can now easily view current jackpot amounts and winning numbers on their mobile devices.
 Scratch ticket game players can use a locator to find retail locations that are carrying their favorite scratch ticket game.
 Players can scan both draw and scratch ticket games and use "Check Your Ticket" functionality.
 This feature provides an added layer of consumer protection as players now have the ability to conveniently verify the winning or non-winning status of tickets on their mobile devices.
 The mobile app provides a convenient and fun platform for lottery players to access important lottery information.